Quansight/Quansight-website/README.md

 ## A word about the word "preview"

-There is a semantic trap in the word preview.
+There is a semantic trap in the word "preview".
 Storyblok, Next.js, and Vercel all use the word preview, and it means different things to each of them.

 Storyblok has two kinds of API keys: a preview key and a public key.
 With the